Dachshund Breeding, Lifespan, Types, Temperament, Health, Training, Care, Diet, Cost, Adoption, and Much More!

 Either way, here are some questions to ask yourself if you’re considering bringing a dachshund home.
-Just because you think wiener dogs are the absolute cutest doesn’t mean that a dachshund is the perfect dog for you!
+Just because you think wiener dogs are the absolute cutest doesn’t mean that a dachshund is a perfect dog for you!

 Can you afford a dachshund?

 There is more to owning a dog than just the initial adoption fee or purchase price.
 You’re making a lifelong commitment to feed, groom, train, and care for your dog’s health.
-Make sure your budget can handle a dachshund’s long term needs.
+Make sure your budget can handle a dachshund’s long-term needs.